SAP/apibusinesshub-integration-recipes/Recipes/for/Application_Skill_Level_Definition.md

 SAP ECP: See [SAP S/4HANA (ABAP System)](/Application_Skill_Level_Definition.md#sap-s4hana-abap---professional-skills)

 ## Qualtrics - Basic Skills
+Basic understanding of Qualtrics platform and its capabilities.
+Familiarity with web-based technologies such as REST APIs, JSON, and XML.
+Ability to follow technical documentation and implement simple integrations.

 ## Qualtrics - Advanced Skills
+Expertise in developing custom Qualtrics integrations using APIs, webhooks, and other integration tools.

 ## Qualtrics - Professional Skills